-Safety belts on the driver's seat and the front passenger seat are retractable and self-adjusting.
-Simply make sure the belt is not twisted when coupling.
-The other safety belts are adjusted in the following manner: To lengthen the belt, tip the buckle at right angles to the belt.
+Safety belts are adjusted in the following manner: To lengthen the belt, tip the buckle at right angles to the belt.
 Holding the buckle in this position permits the belt to slide through.
 Pull on the buckle until the desired length is obtained.
 To fasten the belts, make sure the belts are not twisted, then push the tongue end of one belt into the buckle of the mating belt.
 Be sure it goes in all the way and that it latches.
 Tighten by pulling the loose end of the belt while holding the buckle.
 Adjust the belt as low on the abdomen and as snug as comfort will allow for greatest safety.
-Never use a belt for more than one person.
+Never use a belt for more than one person at a time.